-How to Ensure Flexible Work Options Attract (and Keep) Top Talent
+How Flexible Work Options Can Attract and Retain Top Talent

 The pandemic may have forced many companies to embrace remote and hybrid working options, but the workforce itself will likely ensure that it’s here to stay.

 Both current and potential employees are in the driver’s seat when it comes to reshaping the workplace today.
-While we can say the pandemic made work-from-home (WFH), hybrid, and remote work options quite common — and gave birth to concepts like WFA (Work from Anywhere) and ROWE (Results-Oriented Working Environments) — these expectations had been brewing long beforehand as employees voiced a need for more flexibility and better work/life balance.
+While we can say the pandemic created a flexible working environment: work-from-home (WFH), hybrid, and remote work options are quite common — and gave birth to concepts like WFA (Work from Anywhere) and ROWE (Results-Oriented Working Environments) — these expectations had been brewing long beforehand as employees voiced a need for more flexibility and better work/life balance.
 In fact, studies show that U.S. workers now consider work/life balance and flexibility to be among the most important factors in considering job offers.

-For Company and Talent Leaders, this shift in workforce expectations presents real challenges to the one factor crucial in in determining the success or failure of a business: organizational culture.
+For company and talent leaders, this shift in workforce expectations presents real challenges to the one factor crucial in determining the success or failure of a business: organizational culture.

 Company culture refers to the attitudes and behaviors of a company and its employees.
 It is evident in the way an organization's people interact with each other, the values they hold, and the decisions they make.
 It encompasses a variety of elements, including company mission, leadership style, values, ethics, expectations, goals…and work environment.